iTwin/itwinjs-core/docs/bis/domains/spatial-composition.md

 ### CompositeOverlapsSpatialElements

-A relationship to mark that an element is at least partially contained within the CompositeElement
+CompositeOverlapsSpatialElements is a relationship to mark that an element is (at least partially) overlapping with a `CompositeVolume`.
+If an overlap is established between a `CompositeVolume` and a `SpatialElement` like for instance a room containing a chair, this also suggests overlap with the room's `Story` therefore overlaps should not be repeated on different levels of composition (`Space`, `Story`, `Building`, `Site`).

 Naming :
 1 - Equivalent of : `IfcSpatialStructureElement.ContainsElements`.
+2 - the verb "Contains" is avoided since it suggests that the containment is complete (nothing sticks out).
+We allow partial containment (aka overlap) when for instance a duct runs through multiple spaces.

 ```xml
     <ECRelationshipClass typeName="CompositeOverlapsSpatialElements" modifier="None" strength="referencing">